A2Zadeh/CMU-Crowd/tutorial.md

 ## Annotating
 Our job is now ready for annotation by workers.
 Sign up as a worker to being annotating.
-You should see a page similar to the one below.
+You should see a page similar to the one below.It looks pretty plain, but you can always link your own CSS and JS files as needed.